Robbel121/Ethernet-Packet-Processor/README.md

 To run a simulation in Vivado:
 1. Add the module source and its corresponding tb_ file to your project
 2. Set the testbench as the top module under Simulation Sources
-3. Run Simulation → Run All
+3. Run Simulation -> Run All
 4. Check the Tcl console for PASS/FAIL output

+Here are some screenshots from Vivado ILA for verification:

 ## Planned features